NEWS RELEASE

 We held an in-house event inviting top artists.

-Mitsubishi Jisho Design Inc. (Headquarters: Chiyoda-ku, Tokyo; President and CEO: Junichi Tanisawa) held an in-house event last May to consider future urban development, "Entertainment and Japanese Cities: Thoughts from Those Who Know the World."
-The event invited KAZU, a pioneer in the world of 3D holograms, and KENTO MORI, a dance artist active on the world's highest stage, to perform an AR performance in collaboration between the two, followed by a talk session in which the two answered questions from employees.
+Mitsubishi Jisho Design Inc. (Headquarters: Chiyoda-ku, Tokyo; President and CEO: Junichi Tanisawa) held an internal event last May to consider future urban development, "Entertainment and Japanese Cities: Thoughts from Those Who Know the World."
+The event featured a collaborative AR performance by KAZU, a pioneer in the world of 3D holograms, and KENTO MORI, a dance artist active on the world's highest stage, followed by a talk session in which they answered questions from employees.

 In August 2020, we announced "SMAHOLODEO," a tool that allows users to easily experience holograms using a smartphone.
 This event was held after an engineer from our R&D Promotion Department who developed the tool met KAZU during the development process, with the aim of experiencing the world of entertainment, which is incorporating the latest technology and further expanding the scope of expression.